aws-solutions-library-samples/guidance-for-galaxy-on-aws/README.md

 ## Cleanup

 > **Warning**
 > Instructions in this section delete both the Amazon EFS file system and the Amazon RDS Aurora database.
+The database is configured by default to be protected from deleting.
 Make sure you don't need the data stored there and have backups of the data.
+Disable this deletion protection for the Amazon RDS Aurora database in this case.

 Run the following command to destroy the CDK application and all infrastructure components used by Galaxy: